 Same with the backend.
 A lot of tasks could be checked off, but without any UI—what can you do with it?
 How do you judge if the work on a specific piece of business logic is really right without interacting with it?

-What we want instead is to pick off a specific piece of the project to integrate on.
+What we want instead is to pick off one slice of the project to integrate.
 Then when that’s done, the team has something tangible that they’ve proven to work (or not work and reconsider).
 Anyone can click through the interaction and see if the feature does what it should and if what it does is what they want.

 Case study: Clients in projects